 This is almost an exact parallel with Exodus 20:6.
-The kindness is still expressed here as mercy, but God through Moses expresses it as "keeps covenant, and mercy."
+The kindness is still expressed here as "mercy," but God through Moses expresses it as "keeps covenant and mercy."
 This is a parallelism.
 He is saying it twice.
-Keeping covenant, and showing mercy are the same thing.
+Keeping covenant and showing mercy are the same thing.
 If He keeps covenant with you, and He shows you mercy, He is describing chesed in a couple of different ways so you understand what He is getting at.
-He is God, and He will do His part if you do your part, to love Him and keep His Commandments.
+He is God, and He will always do His part, and you do your part, to love Him and keep His Commandments.

-What she is doing here is praying—making a wish—that God will show His covenant loyalty because these two Moabite women have done what they knew to be right to both their dead husbands, and their dead father-in-law, and to Naomi.
+What she is doing here is praying—perhaps more like making a wish—that God will show His covenant loyalty because these two Moabite women have done what they knew to be right to both their dead husbands, their dead father-in-law, and to Naomi.
 They had done what was right.
 She was asking for God to bless them.

-In the next passage, we find Naomi's answered prayer when Ruth goes out to the field, is discovered to be in Boaz' field, and is shown favor by him.
+In the next passage, we find Naomi's answered prayer when Ruth goes out to the field, which is discovered to be Boaz' field, and is shown favor by him.

 Ruth 2:20 Then Naomi said to her daughter-in-law, "Blessed be he of the LORD, who has not forsaken His kindness to the living and the dead!"

-She sees here that her prayer has been answered—chesed has been done.
+She sees that her prayer has been answered—chesed has been done.
 God has shown His kindness.
-He had done His part, because they had done their part.
+He had done His part because they had done their part.

 And it also happened (this is what I was getting to—this is another thing of the same sort) that Boaz recognizes Ruth having fulfilled her part well.

 Evidently, she was a beautiful woman, if not in features, in character too.
 He thought it a great honor that she had come to him and asked him to redeem her.
 She had gone above and beyond in chesed.
-"You have done more now, than when you came in, and was so kind to Naomi."
+"You have done more now than when you came in and were so kind to Naomi."

 Here we see the mutual responsibility within the covenant relationship.
 Even though we are talking about Ruth, Boaz, and Naomi, we are actually talking about types too.
 Boaz is a type of Christ.
 And here, he had just blessed her.
 He had just praised her for how she had shown kindness to him by going above and beyond in choosing him for her husband.
 Now, it is part of the covenant, but she went at it with great zeal.
-And he blessed her for it, and gave her great praise.
+And he blessed her for it and heaped praise upon her.

-Ruth is a type of the church, or the individual Christian.
+Ruth is a type of the church or of the individual Christian.
 (It goes back and forth.)
 So we should not let that stray too far from our minds when we are thinking about this because it has great impact on us as New Covenant Christians.

-So, here "Christ" praises the "church" or the "individual Christian" for doing his part and going above and beyond in making redemption and marriage with Him possible, because we both have a part to play.
-And Christ would just love to see us play that part to the hilt!—above and beyond—we have shown more chesed at the end, than at the beginning!
+So, here "Christ" praises the "church" or the "individual Christian" for doing his/her part and going above and beyond in making redemption and marriage with Him possible, because we both have a part to play.
+Christ would just love to see us play that part to the hilt—above and beyond—we have shown more chesed at the end than at the beginning!